 This expression is derived in the supplementary material of Ref.~\cite{Bretheau2015}.
 The last exponential decay factor was added to take into account the intrinsic decoherence of the yes-no qubit and the measurement induced dephasing rate of the storage mode on the yes-no qubit during the waiting time.
 We also take into account a second order Kerr correction that shifts the revival time with the amplitude of the coherent state~\cite{Bretheau2015}.
 At first order this shift is given by

-Finding the above parameters that allow the model to match the measured signal shown in Fig.~\ref{fig::yes-no_revival}b, we find $\Delta\tau=337 ~\mathrm{ns}$, $\gamma=0.23~\mathrm{\mu s^{-1}}$ and $\chi_\mathrm{s,s,yn} = 14$ kHz.
-However, this simple expression does not take into account the finite lifetime of the storage mode and we prefer not to take these values as accurate enough compared to what we can obtain with the other methods presented in this work.
+By adjusting the above parameters to allow the model to match the measured signal shown in Fig.~\ref{fig::yes-no_revival}b, we find $\Delta\tau=337 ~\mathrm{ns}$, $\gamma=0.23~\mathrm{\mu s^{-1}}$ and $\chi_\mathrm{s,s,yn} = 14$ kHz.
+However, this simple expression does not take into account the finite lifetime of the storage mode and we prefer not to consider these values as accurate enough compared to what we obtain with the other methods presented in this work.